 On your behalf, Interactive Brokers lends out securities you own to other investors looking to short them.
 The investor doing the shorting pays interest for the securities he or she borrows.
 Our arrangement with Interactive Brokers means you receive 65% of the proceeds of those interest payments and Interactive Brokers receives the remaining 35%.
 For context, nearly every other broker keeps 100% of these proceeds themselves.
 The interest rates you receive for each security lent are dictated by supply and demand in the market, and thus vary for each security and each day.

-Because it can add to the returns of your SMA, Motley Fool Wealth Management makes the Stock Yield Enhancement Program available to all clients.
+Because it can add to the returns of your Personal Portfolio, Motley Fool Wealth Management makes the Stock Yield Enhancement Program available to all clients.

 You have to "Opt In" to this feature during the application process.

 Those that do are agreeing to lend out their securities to short sellers in the market to collect a small amount of extra income.

 There are pros and cons to this strategy, so please familiarize yourself with the program intricacies.
 If you'd like to talk to a member of our team about whether it is right for you, don't hesitate to call us at 877-629-8542.

 Motley Fool Wealth Management can make no guarantees that we will not trade in your account after funding occurs.
 If you would like to stop trading at any time, please call our team at 877-629-8542 or submit an email request to [email protected], including your Interactive Brokers account number, and ask us not to trade in your account until further notice.